top of page

 Spring 2020

-Housing four high-need refugee families in the very early days of the COVID Pandemic with the support of two Peace Corps evacuees living onsite
+Serving high-need refugee families in the very early days of the COVID Pandemic with the support of two Peace Corps evacuees living onsite

 Families from Burma, South Sudan, Eritrea, and Congo were the first to join our community.
 With All four having lost housing, jobs, and support systems due to the dire pandemic circumstances, we were able to provide a safe and supportive environment for them to weather the storm and continue building towards their goals.